By Erik Marcus

 It’s easy to follow a gluten-free vegan diet.
-You can find an incredible variety vegan gluten-free foods sold just about everywhere.
+You can find an incredible variety of vegan gluten-free foods sold just about everywhere.

 Are Vegan Foods Gluten-Free?